carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 We have added an `id()` method to the field classes that give us semantics to build the hash for the OpenStruct.
 We have moved the extraction to a method, in a way similar to the validation.
-And we have introduced clear replication we can start working on with.
+And we have introduced clear replication we can start working with.

 #### Extract a Layout class